Saint Library

 Expulsion from Gaul

-Expelled from the Frankish kingdom after rebuking Queen Brunhilda and her grandsons for their moral scandals — a confrontation that cost him his monasteries but confirmed that no royal displeasure could make him soften the demands of his Rule.
+Expelled from the Frankish kingdom after rebuking Queen Brunhilda and King Theuderich II over the king's refusal to legitimize his sons — a confrontation that cost him his monasteries but demonstrated that no royal displeasure could make him soften the demands of his Rule.

 612